dswitzer/mxunit-watch/ReadMe.md

 * `-w, --linewidth [width]` the line width to use for the output (default: 80)
 * `-x, --timeout [timeout]` the maximum timeout (in seconds) for the HTTP connection (default: 30)
 * `-b, --batch` forces test suites to run in a single HTTP operation which will improve performance.
+* `-f, --filter [string]` appends a "filter" argument to the "list" endpoint to limit which test suites are run (your list endpoint must apply the logic for this filter)
 * `-t, --test` Runs all the tests are startup (only valid with the `-d` or `--dir` arguments).
 * `-h, --help` for help
 * `-V` for version